moogster11/CV/projhomep.md

 Startup

 <div class="callout callout--info">
-    <p><strong>This is info callout!</strong> Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.</p>
+    <p>Presented the vision to multiple high-level stakeholders to gain buy-in including opportunities potential for changes in strategy
+    - Created a vision document that outlined the approach to support gaining buy-in from stakeholders and wider delivery team</p>
 </div>

-- Presented the vision to multiple high-level stakeholders to gain buy-in including opportunities potential for changes in strategy
-- Created a vision document that outlined the approach to support gaining buy-in from stakeholders and wider delivery team

 # Discovery